-(Mark One) QUARTERLY REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2017 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission File Number: 000-55136 Nemus Bioscience, Inc. (Exact name of registrant as specified in its charter) 45-0692882 Nevada (State or other jurisdiction (I.R.S.
-Employer of incorporation or organization) Identification No.) 600 Anton Blvd., Suite 1100, Costa Mesa, CA 92626 (Address of principal executive offices) (Zip Code) (949) 396-0330 (Registrant's telephone number, including area code) (Former name or former address, if changed since last report) Indicate by check mark whether the issuer (1) has filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+(Mark One) QUARTERLY REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 2017 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from \\\\ Commission File Number: 000-55136 Nemus Bioscience, Inc. (Exact name of registrant as specified in its charter) 45-0692882 Nevada (State or other jurisdiction (I.R.S.
+Employer of incorporation or organization) Identification No.) 600 Anton Blvd., Suite 1100, Costa Mesa, CA 92626 (Address of principal executive offices) (Zip Code) (949) 396-0330 (Registrant's telephone number, including area code) (Former name or former address, if changed since last report) Indicate by check mark whether the issuer (1) has filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).